Preferential voting following the right fork

 I don’t consider myself unintelligent, but I struggled with the district health board ballot.

-Owen Scott, in a stuff.co.nz article, Can marketing make local-body voting sexy?, says ‘blaming the customer is too easy, the classic mistake of weak marketing.
-We must look at the process and how can it be improved.’
+…blaming the customer is too easy, the classic mistake of weak marketing.
+We must look at the process and how can it be improved.

 There are many specific things that can be done to address the appallingly high number of informal votes in the District Health Board election.
-The most simple, is to simply change the rules that arbitrarily have ticks recorded as informal.
+The simplest, is to simply change the rules that arbitrarily have ticks recorded as informal.
 There is no need for ticks to be automatically be recorded as informal.
-The single transferable voting system can simply be tweaked to allow ticks to be recorded as equal preferences, the same as if the voter had entered several ‘1’s.
+The single-transferable-vote system can be simply tweaked to allow ticks to be recorded as equal preferences, the same as if the voter had entered several 1s.

-So this is a plea to local authorities, particularly the newly-elected Rodney District Council, to not throw good money after bad, with banal ‘it is ever so important to vote’ advertising, but put some robust intellectual effort into fixing the plainly obvious defects in the system.
-In the impressively high voter turnout in Whanganui, it has been demonstrated that it is possible for councils to do considerably better than Rodney’s 45% of registered voters, voting—mayor Michael Laws believes his council’s use of referenda is key in this.
+So, this is a plea to local authorities, particularly the newly-elected Rodney District Council, to not throw good money after bad, with banal it-is-ever-so-important-to-vote campaigns, but put some robust intellectual effort into fixing the plainly obvious defects in the system.
+In the impressively high voter turnout in Whanganui, it has been demonstrated that it is possible for councils to do considerably better than Rodney’s 45% of registered voters, voting—mayor Michael Laws believes his council’s readiness to use referendums is key in this.

 Voting, and having it count, can be made the intuitive fork in the road, for folks to take.